- Home to LMIC

 Finance and Insurance

 The Finance and Insurance sector comprises establishments that are primarily engaged in financial transactions and/or facilitating financial transactions by three principal types of activities.
-The first activity is to raise funds by taking deposits or issuing securities and incurring liabilities; the second activity is to pool risk by underwriting insurance and annuities; and the third is to provide specialized services facilitating or supporting financial intermediation, insurance and employee benefit programs.
+The first activity is to raise funds by taking deposits or issuing securities and incurring liabilities.
+The second activity is a to pool risk by underwriting insurance and annuities and the third is to provide specialized services facilitating or supporting financial intermediation, insurance, and employee benefit programs.

-The Credit Intermediation and Related Activities (NAICS 522) subsector experienced worker losses of 253 from 2014 to 2015.
-The average annual worker total was 16,969 workers in 2015, down from 17,222 in 2014.
-The annual pay increased by 6.9 percent, up $3,502 from 2014 to 2015.
+The Credit Intermediation and Related Activities (NAICS 522) industry subsector experienced worker losses from 2015 to 2016, a decrease of 369 workers.
+The average annual worker total was 16,600 workers in 2016, compared to 16,969 workers in 2015.
+The annual pay experienced a 5.2 percent increase or $2,783 from 2015 to 2016.
 This subsector includes establishments primarily engaged in accepting deposits (or share deposits) and in lending funds from these deposits.

-The Securities, Commodity Contracts, Other Financial Investments and Related Activities (NAICS 523) subsector noted an increase in workers from 2014 to 2015, gaining 77 workers to bring the total to 987.
-Annual pay in 2014 was $105,048 and rose by $4,082 (or 3.9 percent) to $109,130 in 2015.
-This subsector includes security brokerages and investment banking establishments which act as agents or brokers between buyers and sellers of securities and commodities.
+The Securities, Commodity Contracts, Other Financial Investments and Related Activities (NAICS 523) subsector noted a small increase in workers from 2015 to 2016, gaining 9 workers to bring the total to 996.
+However, the annual pay had a decrease of $1,474 or 1.4 percent.
+Annual pay in 2015 was $109,130 and dropped to $107,656 in 2016.
+This industry subsector includes security brokerages and investment banking establishments which act as agents or brokers between buyers and sellers of securities and commodities.
 Investment advice and portfolio management activities are also included in this subsector.

-The number of workers in the Insurance Carriers and Related Activities (NAICS 524) subsector decreased by one worker which brought the total number of workers to 7,459 for 2015.
-Annual pay for 2014 was $51,737 and increased to $54,581 in 2015, equaling at $2,844 (5.5 percent) rise over the year.
+The number of workers in the Insurance Carriers and Related Activities (NAICS 524) subsector decreased by 45 workers (or 0.6 percent) which brings the total number of workers to 7,414 for 2016.
+There was an increase in annual pay of $1,929 or 3.5 percent.
+Annual pay for 2015 was $54,581 and increased to $56,510 in 2016.
 This subsector includes establishments involved in selling annuities and insurance policies, and providing employee benefits such as claims adjusting and third party administration.

 Real Estate and Rental and Leasing